danielharrell/open-eyes-lect-2017-18/Open.md

 But here, then, is the paradox.
 For how can there be continuity and discontinuity at once?
-In this case, how is the jar's inside still inside, and not outside, once the lid is removed?
-If we leave the jar open, the contents may spoil---as if for nature, even if not for us, the lidless jar has no inside, and can only gain one by being closed.
+In this case, how is the jar's inside still inside, and not outside, as soon as the lid is removed?
+If we leave the jar open, its contents may spoil---as if for nature, even if not for us, the lidless jar has no inside, and can only gain one by being closed.
 But in what sense, then, can I truly open the jar, no matter